 Monday, November 27 @ 3:30 PM - Live from Great Lakes Biomimicry.
 Embraced by visionaries, including da Vinci and the Wright Brothers, biomimicry (bios meaning life and mimesis to imitate) is a new discipline.
 It studies nature’s best idea, then imitates those designs & processes to solve human problems.
 A bullet train modeled off the kingfisher and owl saves energy and no longer creates thunder-like booms when exiting tunnels.
 A self-cleaning surface was inspired by the lotus leaf’s structure.
 A new surface reduces the growth of bacteria using a microscopic pattern that mimics sharkskin.

 OFF-CAMPUS STUDIES WITH CASE WESTERN RESERVE UNIVERSITY

 This program is offered in collaboration with CWRU and the Association for Continuing Education (ACE).
 Courses are eight weeks long and meet in locations throughout greater Cleveland.
 They provide an open environment for lively discussion based on meaningful examination of shared texts.

 Call Betty Presti (330-655-1942) to register

 Join more than 70 singers, age 55 and up, who meet weekly to explore their voices and learn challenging and fun choral repertoire in four (or more) part harmony under director Donna Anderson.
-This season, sixteen rehearsals will culminate in several Spring Concerts in local venues.
+This season, fourteen rehearsals will culminate in several Holiday Concerts in local venues.